 Save time for Q&A and open discussion

 Even though it’s vital that you keep the safety meeting short, you must still leave time for employees to ask any questions.
 If one person has a question, chances are that someone else has the same question, but they may be too shy to ask.
-If you don’t receive any questions, encourage employees to speak with you privately if they feel more comfortable going that route.
+If you don’t receive any questions, encourage employees to speak with you privately.
+They would probably feel more comfortable going that route.

 This is also a good time to offer up the floor to someone who may wish to share an anecdote about safety with the rest of the group.
 Those first-hand accounts are meaningful and an excellent way to up the engagement level in a safety meeting.